Mikejo5000/vsts-docs-pr/docs/build-release/apps/containers/build.md

 ## Modify the build definition

-If you created a build definition using one of the topics described in pre-requisites, your build would produce a zip archive by default.
-This is convenient if you plan to deploy the app to an Azure web app or to an IIS server.
-If your goal is to deploy the app to Azure web apps for containers or a Kubernetes cluster, then you must publish the app as a container.
+If you created a build definition by following one of the walkthroughs mentioned in the prerequisites above, then your build produces a web deployment file.
+This is useful to deploy the app to an Azure web app or to an IIS server.
+However, here the goal is to deploy your app to Azure web apps for containers or to a Kubernetes cluster.
+So you will instead publish the app as a container.

 <!--
 The steps for doing this depend on whether your CI process is defined through a YAML file or through the web editor in VSTS.